handylibs/vietnamese-teachers/content/authors/admin/_index.md

 Our teachers are not only experienced but also understand the learning needs of our students.

-All of our teachers are fluent in at least two foreign languages, English, Chinese or Korean.
+All of our teachers are fluent in at least two foreign languages, English, Chinese and Korean.

 \- Dedicated teaching

-\- Funny lesson
+\- Funny lessons

-\- Easy to understand method
+\- Easy to understand methods